vemuladheeraj/SmartExpensesPrivatePolicy/PRIVACY_POLICY.md

 - **Law Enforcement**: We may disclose your information if required by law or legal process
 - **Safety**: We may disclose information to protect the safety of users or the public
 - **Legal Rights**: We may disclose information to protect our legal rights or property

+## Google Play Store Compliance

+### 1. Data Safety Declaration
+- **No Data Collection**: We do not collect personal data from users
+- **Local Processing Only**: All data processing occurs locally on your device
+- **No Data Transmission**: We do not transmit your financial data to external servers
+- **User Control**: You have complete control over your data and can delete it at any time

+### 2. Permission Usage
+- **Gmail Permission**: Used only for one-time historical import of bank transaction emails with your explicit consent
+- **Notification Permission**: Used only for capturing new SMS transaction notifications (no SMS permission required)
+- **Contact Permission**: Used only for displaying contact names in transaction records (optional)
+- **Biometric Permission**: Used only for app security and authentication (stored locally)

+### 3. Third-Party Services
+- **Google AI Studio**: Optional AI features require your explicit consent and API key
+- **Gmail API**: Optional Gmail import requires your explicit consent through OAuth 2.0
+- **No Advertising**: We do not use advertising services or track users for advertising purposes

 ## Your Rights and Choices